Professional Self-Attitude Questionnaire Test

 4/9

-Professional Self-Deprecation (PS)
+Professional Self-Deprecation (PSD)

 Assesses the tendency to negatively evaluate and devalue oneself in the professional role.